Tond28/Issuify/README.md

 Issuify simplifies issue creation by allowing you to convert a plain text list of future GitHub issues into actual issues on your repository.
 No more manual entry—just write your list, run Issuify, and let it do the work for you!

 # Features
-✅ Convert a simple text list into GitHub issues
+✅ Convert a simple text list into GitHub issues </br>
-✅ Save time by automating issue creation
+✅ Save time by automating issue creation</br>
 ✅ Easy to use, no complex setup required

 Perfect for project planning, backlog grooming, and quickly adding multiple issues without hassle.